Getting ready

 npm commands should be available on the terminal and show something similar when running the following commands:

 Feathers does work in the browser and supports IE 10 and up.
-The examples used in this guide will however only work in the most recent versions of Chrome, Firefox, Safari and Edge.
+The browser examples used in the guides will however only work in the most recent versions of Chrome, Firefox, Safari and Edge.

-Feathers works standalone but also provides an integration with Express.
-This guide does not require any in-depth knowledge of Express but some experience with Express will be helpful in the future (see the Express guide to get started).
+Feathers works standalone but also provides an integration with Express (opens new window).
+This guide does not require any in-depth knowledge of Express but some experience with Express can be helpful in the future.

 Although Feathers works with many databases, this guide will only use NeDB (opens new window) which is a file-system based database so there is no need to run a database server.
 More information about specific databases can be found in the databases API.